 Tara: Please could you tell me a little bit about where you are based, your background experience how you first started inventing?

-Tara: Please could you tell me a little bit about the Linziclip, what it is, and how you came up with the idea?
+Tara: Please could you tell me a little bit about Greepers, what they are, and how you came up with the idea?

 Tara: What were the first steps you took after having your idea?